-Plans were in place to maintain a detailed log of all incidents occurring in the centre.
-The team leader outlined plans to analyse these including any reported near misses.
-He discussed how any necessary corrective actions will be outlined including a named person responsible for completing them.
+Plans were in place to maintain a detailed log of all incidents occurring in the centre and to analyse these for the purposes of learning.

 Outcome 10.
 General Welfare and Development

 Resident's opportunities for new experiences, social participation, education, training and employment are facilitated and supported.
 Continuity of education, training and employment is maintained for residents in transition.